C3 Corvette Brakes

 Shop: 1963-1982 Corvette Brake Hose Kit

-Replace, Rebuild, or Re-sleeve Your Master Cylinder?
+Replace, Rebuild, or Re-sleeve Master Cylinder

-New, good quality (not cheap Chinese) master cylinders are expensive.
-If yours is not badly pitted, consider rebuilding it.
-Rebuilding a brake master cylinder is not difficult and doesn't require any special tools.
+Rebuilding an old brake master cylinder is not difficult and doesn't require any special tools.
 If your classic Corvette will see less than a few thousand miles a year, a rebuilt master could last five or so years before pitting becomes bad enough to damage up the rubber.

-C2/C3 Corvette Brake Rotors
+C3 Corvette Brake Rotors

 The reason for those hub rivets was for the factory to have an easy means to install the brake rotors.
 They were then trued as a hub and rotor unit so that there was no run-out.
 Once the rotor is removed, it's not necessary to replace the rivets.